 - Medical support for local and national events

-- Critical event management through the Center for Emergency Preparedness and Response (CEPAR)
+- Critical event management through the Johns Hopkins Office of Critical Event Preparedness and Response (CEPAR)

-- Felloships in trauma, disaster management, research, transportation medicine and international health.
+- Fellowships in trauma, disaster management, research, transportation medicine and international health.